 The included snapshot button that sits nicely on our steering wheel is easily accessible to capture any shots that may occur suddenly.

 - In the package, you get the dash cam, the camera car mount, a charger and micro USB cable.
 The best part is the snapshot button of the cam.

-- Full HD picture at 1080P and 60fps delivers crystal clear picture.
+- Full HD picture at 1080P and 60fps delivers better, crystal clear picture.

-- The built-in Sony sensors have F2.0 aperture to give flawless footage even at night.
+- Features built-in Sony sensors that have F2.0 aperture to give flawless footage

 - With built-in GPS, you can keep track of your driving speed, location and route upon starting your engine.

-- With WiFi, you can easily upload, download, live stream and send crucial footage online.
+- Using Wi-Fi, you can connect to app and easily upload, download, live stream and send crucial footage online.

-- Even when your car is parked you are under the protection of the dash cam with parking mode that captures and locks critical footage.
+- Even when your car is parked you are under the protection of the dash cam with parking monitor that captures and locks critical footage.

 - The dash cam has a difficult time connecting to the app.

 - The WiFi is spotty.